zh2395/KPC/README.md

 `numCores`: number of cores that are going to be used for parallelizing the process.
 `verbose`: whether to print each selected variables during the forward stepwise algorithm (default `FALSE`).

-`KFOCI` returns a vector of the indices, from 1,...,dx, of the selected variables.
+It is suggested to normalize the predictors before applying `KFOCI`. `KFOCI` returns a vector of the indices, from 1,...,dx, of the selected variables.

 ``` r
 n = 200